ucsf-web-services/ucsf_pattern_library/source/_patterns/00-base/colors/color-combinations.md

 These are the color combinations.

 ### Usage
 The UCSF Brand palette is split into primary and secondary applications.
-When thinking of color combinations, think of selecting one color from the primary palette, and another from the secondary palette, although other combinations are possible.
+When thinking of color combinations, think of selecting one color from the primary palette, and another from the secondary palette.
+Other combinations are possible.

 ### Accessibility Considerations
 Be sure there is sufficient contrast between foreground and background colors.